lopis/sort-them-all/README.md

 ## Disclaimer

 This game is not affiliated, endorsed, or associated with Nintendo, Game Freak, or The Pokémon Company.
 Pokémon and all related trademarks are the property of their respective owners.
+It's only a fan project and not created for commercial purposes.